PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino

-Lepton-neutrino mixing happens in a similar fashion as quark mixing due to hypercharge universality.
-In that case, the relative rotation between lepton and neutrino mass eigenstates is known as the Pontecorvo–Maki–Nakagawa–Sakata matrix (PMNS) which is given analogously to the CKM matrix by $V_{PMNS}=U_{l}U_{\nu}^{\dagger}$.
-There is however an important phenomenological difference. \\
+Lepton-neutrino mixing happens in a similar fashion as quark mixing.
+In such case, the relative rotation between lepton and neutrino mass eigenstates is known as the Pontecorvo–Maki–Nakagawa–Sakata \cite{PMNSmatrix} (PMNS) matrix which is given analogously to the CKM matrix by $V_{PMNS}=V_{l}U_{\nu}^{\dagger}$.

-Despite the CKM and PMNS matrices are mathematically analogous, the neutrino mass matrix entries are much smaller than the quark matrix entries since experimentally it is known that neutrinos must have a very small mass.
-Consequently, the oscillations between quarks in the flavor basis happens in small times, corresponding to a length scale of the nuclear radius while neutrino oscillations require hundreds of kilometers as pointed out in the solar neutrino problem \cite{solarnu} together with the time dilation due to the relativistic speed of them.
-As a result, the flavor changes are highly suppressed ($l_{\alpha}\rightarrow l_{\beta} < 10^{-54}$) \cite{Lsupression} so neutrino mass eigenstates as well as leptonic flavor changes are not often considered in discussions.
-To present, the PMNS matrix has the following values \cite{nufit} at $3\sigma$ confidence level:
+Despite the CKM and PMNS matrices are mathematically analogous, the neutrino mass matrix entries are much smaller than the quark matrix entries since experimentally it is known that neutrinos must have a very small mass \cite{noscillations}\cite{noscillationstheory}.
+Consequently, the oscillations between quarks in the flavor basis happens in small times, corresponding to a length scale of the nuclear radius while neutrino oscillations require hundreds of kilometers as pointed out in the solar neutrino problem \cite{solarnu} resulting in highly suppressed flavor changes ($l_{\alpha}\rightarrow l_{\beta} < 10^{-54}$) \cite{Lsupression}.
+Currently, the PMNS matrix has the following magnitude values \cite{nufit} at $3\sigma$ confidence level:

-The elements of the PMNS matrix are determined mainly from neutrino oscillation experiments, by studying the three main sources of neutrinos (solar, atmospheric and reactor neutrinos) they get the mixing angles and the CP phase, given in table \ref{tablenu}.
-Nevertheless, they only provide mass differences instead of information about each mass eigenstate leaving as an unresolved question the neutrino mass hierarchy.
-In general, two schemes are considered: the normal ordering (NO) ( $m_{1}<m_{2}< m_{3}$) and the inverse ordering (IO) ($m_{3} < m_{1} < m_{2}$).
-To conclude this section, it is important to mention the mixing matrices standard parametrization in terms of 3 mixing angles and 1 CP phase, it reads:
+The elements of the PMNS matrix are determined mainly from neutrino oscillation experiments by studying the three main sources: solar, atmospheric and reactor neutrinos.
+They get the mixing angles and the CP phase, given in table \ref{tablenu}.
+Nevertheless, they only provide squared mass differences instead of information about each mass eigenstate.
+In general, two schemes are considered: the normal ordering (NO) ( $m_{1} \lesssim m_{2}< m_{3}$) and the inverse ordering (IO) ($m_{3} < m_{1} \lesssim m_{2}$).
+It is important to mention the mixing matrices standard parametrization in terms of three mixing angles and one CP phase, in the following form: